liamromanis101/Snecky/README.md

 # Snecky
-A passive tool to simplify detection and reporting or network protocols with weak configurations and output into a Nessus like format for import to reporting tools.
+A passive tool to simplify detection and reporting or network protocols with weak configurations and output stdout and to some standard output syles.
+Designed mostly for educational purposes for infrastructure testers to note weaknesses in network protocols where they are often overlooked.

 Currently supported protocols: